Shift-Cyber/hab-curriculum/lessons/cryptography/Encoding/encoding.md

 ![banner alt text](.rsrc/banner.png)

 # Objectives
-- ASCII
+- Understand the definition of encoding.
-- Unicode
+- Understand how ASCII, Unicode, and Base64 encoding work.
-- Base64
+- Understand the differences between encoding and encryption.

 # Introduction
 Encoding refers to converting information into a specific form.
 Although encoding and encryption may sound similar, these two terms should not be confused.
 Encryption refers to converting information into a different form in order to keep information secret, such that decryption would be difficult without special knowledge.
 Encoding also converts information, but makes no attempt to prevent other people from obtaining the original message.
-In fact, encoding and decoding are simply opposite processes.
 Encoding is primarily used to ensure efficient transmission or storage of information.

 The most common types of encoding include ASCII, unicode, and base64.
 A tool called [CyberChef](https://gchq.github.io/CyberChef/) can be useful for encoding and decoding messages.